Log in

 1

-I also found it quite varied and therefore somehow exciting.
+I also found it quite varied and somehow exciting because of that.
 Very well described!

 Greenfan1701Greenfan1701 1 year ago